johnpili/public-private-key-signing/README.md

 # Digital Signature in motion

-This C# project illustrates how private/public key signing works.
+This is a demo on how private/public key signing works using C#.NET